 Don't give up on the first hurdle that comes your way, don't believe everything you read and tell you and don't expect overnight results.

 Work for results, failing is part of the process, look for the best people to guide you and always look for the most worthy information, always fight to the end and never give up on your dream, if you want to give up, give up on being weak!

 In fact, better than reaching the goal is to enjoy all the work until then, so be patient and persistent that the results appear.

 Goals for the future, what are they?

-As for future goals, I am still deciding what will be best for me, in order to be able to reconcile my whole life to face new challenges.
+As for future goals, I'm still deciding what will be best for me, in order to be able to reconcile my whole life to face new challenges.

-The last titles won give me access to be able to compete abroad, something that I really aspire to like any athlete, now it is up to me to make the choices that I think are the best to be able to move forward confident and safe.
+The last titles won give me access to be able to compete abroad, something I really aspire to like any athlete, now it's up to me to make the choices I think are the right ones to be able to move forward confidently and securely.